aramejan/sweetlime/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Dmn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly functional, in addition to restricting high traffic to the network.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

+Load Balancer to give access to the user from a single node that can be secured and monitored and distributes network or application traffic across the servers
+Jumpbox is allow us to have a secure access and monitor the servers and single box.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system logs.
-- _TODO: What does Filebeat watch for?_
+- _TODO: What does Filebeat watch for?
+- Logs the file data and send them to ELK.
-- _TODO: What does Metricbeat record?_
+- _TODO: What does Metricbeat record?
+-

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.